-George Cooper is a Senior Vice President at Forbes-Tate and was with Forbes-Tate’s predecessor firm, Cauthen Forbes & Williams.
+George Cooper is a Senior Vice President at Forbes-Tate and was with Forbes-Tate’s predecessor firm, Cauthen Forbes & Williams, which he joined in 2010.
 Mr. Cooper leads the firm’s natural resource and outdoor recreation government affairs work.
-Mr. Cooper also directs the firm’s strategic communications practice and works closely with Forbes-Tate’s clients to develop and implement effective public relations and media strategies.

 Prior to joining Forbes-Tate, Mr. Cooper served as the President and CEO of the Theodore Roosevelt Conservation Partnership, a groundbreaking coalition of the nation’s leading hunting, fishing and conservation organizations founded to give the sportsman-conservationist voice greater resonance in federal policymaking.
-Throughout his seven years at TRCP, both as CEO and as Vice President for Policy and Communications, Mr. Cooper helped create a new strategic advocacy niche for the nation’s 40-million hunters and anglers with an emphasis on highly effective communications around issues including marine resources management, participation and access, western public lands management, public land and offshore energy development, private lands agricultural policy, and wetlands conservation.
+Throughout his seven years at TRCP, both as CEO and as Vice President for Policy and Communications, Mr. Cooper helped create a new strategic advocacy niche in Washington for the nation’s 40 million hunters and anglers with an emphasis on highly effective communications around issues including marine resources management, outdoor recreation participation and access, public lands management, public land and offshore energy development, private lands agricultural policy, and federal funding for natural resource management.

-At Forbes-Tate, Mr. Cooper helps clients better understand the media and how to deliver messages that will punch through and be heard by Congress, the Administration and the general public.
-His extensive background in issue advocacy and journalism gives Mr. Cooper a unique understanding of how to shape advocacy campaigns and media plans to achieve positive public results.
+At Forbes-Tate, Mr. Cooper uses his extensive network of relationships in Washington to connect clients with the right people on Capitol Hill and in the Administration.
+He also goes beyond lobbying to help clients better understand the media and campaigns and how to deliver messages that will punch through and be heard by Congress, the Administration and the general public.
+His extensive background in issue advocacy and journalism gives Mr. Cooper a unique understanding of how to shape advocacy campaigns and media plans, which when coupled with effective lobbying, achieves positive policy and legislative results.

 Mr. Cooper graduated from Denison University, where he received a Bachelor of Arts in History and a minor in Political Science.
-He and his wife and two children live in Alexandria, Virginia.
+He and his wife and two children live in Chevy Chase, Maryland.